DETAILED ACTION

 The prior art made of record and not relied upon is considered pertinent to applicant's disclosure.

-Sakic et al (Camera-LiDAR Object Detection and Distance Estimation with Application in Collision Avoidance System, cited in Non-Final 10/22/2025) teaches the use of LiDAR and camera fusion to generate a plurality of bounding boxes representing objects in the scene and fusing the LiDAR and camera data with the plurality of bounding boxes.
+Sakic et al (Camera-LiDAR Object Detection and Distance Estimation with Application in Collision Avoidance System, first cited in Non-Final 10/22/2025) teaches the use of LiDAR and camera fusion to generate a plurality of bounding boxes representing objects in the scene and fusing the LiDAR and camera data with the plurality of bounding boxes.

-Bhanushali et al (LiDAR-Camera Fusion for 3D Object Detection, cited in Non-Final 10/22/2025) also teaches the use of LiDAR and camera fusion to generate a plurality of bounding boxes representing objects in the scene and fusing the LiDAR and camera data with the plurality of bounding boxes.
+Bhanushali et al (LiDAR-Camera Fusion for 3D Object Detection, first cited in Non-Final 10/22/2025) also teaches the use of LiDAR and camera fusion to generate a plurality of bounding boxes representing objects in the scene and fusing the LiDAR and camera data with the plurality of bounding boxes.

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to KATHLEEN M BROUGHTON whose telephone number is (571)270-7380.
 The examiner can normally be reached Monday-Friday 8:00-5:00.